jackvreeken/rtc-tools/doc/optimization/goal_programming/main_idea.rst

 to a constraint for the next optimisation problem.

 There are several options for implementing goal programming.
-These options are set with :py:meth:`GoalProgrammingMixin.goal_programming_options`.
+These options are set with :py:meth:`rtctools.optimization.goal_programming_mixin.GoalProgrammingMixin.goal_programming_options`.

 .. autoclass:: rtctools.optimization.goal_programming_mixin.GoalProgrammingMixin
     :members: goal_programming_options, goals, path_goals, priority_started, priority_completed